SilverHalf/mount-balrior/ura/mechanics.md

 ### Propel
 {: .no_toc}

-Ura targets the furthest player and jumps a fixed distance, dealing heavy damage when she lands.
+Ura targets the furthest player within 1500 range and jumps a fixed distance, dealing heavy damage when she lands.
 This can be mitigated with any traditional method.

 This and [Return] are the only ways the boss can move, as it cannot walk.
 Therefore, groups often try to bait this skill to position the boss in an advantageous location (for example, out of the range of [Toxic Geysers] or [Sulfuric Geysers]).